-The EU General Data Protection Regulation (GDPR) will set a new standard for how companies use and protect EU citizens’ data.
-It will take effect from May 25th 2018.
+The EU General Data Protection Regulation (GDPR) has set a new standard for how companies use and protect EU citizens’ data.
+It has taken effect from May 25th 2018.

 At Leadfeeder, we have worked hard to prepare for the GDPR, to ensure that we fulfil its obligations and maintain our transparency.

 Here’s more about the GDPR, and how we're preparing for it at Leadfeeder:

 What’s the GDPR?